Boeing 787 Dreamliner has a huge amount of Composite Construction to save weight…

 We’ve covered these in detail in our special article on Cutters for CNC Routers, so I will refer you there rather than going into great detail here for more information about these cutters.

-Another special tool geometry would be staged drills, also called “tapered drill reamers”.
+Carbon Fiber Drills also require special consideration.
+For example, another special tool geometry would be staged drills, also called “tapered drill reamers”.
 Such drills have tapered diameters that drill a pilot hole and then gradually ream it to the required diameter so as to minimize fraying, splintering, and delamination of the composite material.

 Still other geometries and specialized tools result from a need to work on composite stacks where there are layers of composite and metals such as aluminum or titanium combined in a stack.
 The two types of materials have pretty radically different requirements so specialized tools can really help.

-Workholding for Composite Machining
+Workholding for Machining Composite

 The signature requirements for workholding when machining composites are the ability to hold relatively thin components that have a large surface area and that are frequently curved.
 The roughest approximation of shape comes from the molding process and machining is used to refine the shape and add holes.